carbon-design-system/carbon-components-angular/README.md

   - attach a screenshot (or a gif!) for design reference if needed
   - reference the related issue
   	- "closes #123" or "fixes #123" will close issue #123 once the PR is merged
-  	- "issue #123" just refences the issue.
-Only use this if you definitly need the issue to remain open.
+  	- "issue #123" just references the issue.
+Only use this if you definitely need the issue to remain open.
   - @mention any specific other developers that need to be aware of the changes
 - add the "needs review" label along with any other relevant labels
 - [link to code review checklist goes here](#)